bullhorn/rest-api-docs/source/includes/_entity.md

 *   You cannot create to-many associations on the entity being inserted.
 You must create them in a subsequent "associate" call.
 *   You can create to-one associations.
 The associations can only be to existing entities; You cannot create new associated entities while creating the main entity.

-Associations fields are set by giving as their values a JSON object containing one field, named 'id', and having value the ID of the entity to associate.
+Associations fields are set by giving as their values a JSON object containing one field, named 'id', and having value the id of the entity to associate.

 If you specify fields that do not exist on the entity being created, returns a 400 error containing messaging about the unknown fields,